You Are What You Annotate: Towards Better Models through Annotator Representations: More about Experiments

-Another reason why the group tendency is important for Sentiment Analysis and CommitmentBank is that both datasets have fine-grained labels that indicate different intensities of the same feelings or judgments.
-For instance, unlike Go Emotions, which has ``Positive'', ``Negative'', ``Neutral'' and ``Ambiguous'', Sentiment Analysis has ``Very Positive'', ``Somewhat Positive'', ``Neutral'', ``Somewhat Negative'' and ``Negative''.
-For CommitmentBank, 1 to 3 indicates ``Entailment'', -1 to -3 indicates ``Contradication'', and 0 means ``Neither''.
-Certain groups of annotators may have their own interpretation of this scale.
-For instance, a group of annotators may prefer 1 and -1 to indicate ``moderate'' Entailment and Contradiction, while another group may consider ``moderate'' to be a 2 or -2; thus we see a moderate Person correlation score for the $\pm$1 and $\pm$2 labels in \Cref{fig:ann-tend-cmt}, in contrast to the strong correlation for $\pm$3.
-There is a similar pattern for the ``Somewhat Negative'' and ``Somewhat Positive'' labels in Sentiment Analysis, as shown in \Cref{fig:ann-tend-snt}.
+Another reason why the group tendency is important for Sentiment Analysis is that it has fine-grained labels that indicate different intensities of the same feelings or judgments.
+For instance, unlike Go Emotions, which has three labels indicating positive, negative, or neutral, Sentiment Analysis has five labels to represent different extents of positive and negative emotion.
+Therefore, certain groups of annotators may have their own interpretations or preferences of the scale on Sentiment Analysis.
+We calculate the Pearson correlations across labels by: \begin{enumerate}[leftmargin=10pt] \item We first obtain the matrix of for annotators (A$_i$) who annotate more than $50$ examples: